As the owner of an older home, I researched this plumbing problem and successfully rid my home of it without the need to call a pro.

 Even scarier, high concentrations of methane gas are combustible, which can cause an explosion.
 If you notice this distinctive, foul odor, do not ignore it.

 - leaks from rotted or cracked drain pipes

 - loose-fitting pipe connections

 Before you call the plumber, however, there are some simple DIY actions that may eliminate the problem quickly at little or no cost.
 Below, you'll find out how to get rid of the smell of sewer gas emitting from a shower drain due to a dry trap or a mild clog.

 Plumbing fixtures and their connecting systems that are correctly designed and installed are normally odorless.
-However, even the best plumbing may sometimes allow sewer gas into your home due to a simple problem that can be easily checked…and simply solved.
+However, even the best plumbing may sometimes allow sewer gas into your home due to a simple problem that can be easily checked and simply solved.
 If the problem persists, then it’s time to call in the professional—a plumber.

 DIY Shower Drain Sewer Smell Removal

-- Follow with 1/4 cup baking soda.
+- Follow with one cup of white vinegar.